Betty Millard: Early life

 Millard was born in Highland Park, Illinois, on October 12, 1911, to a wealthy, conservative family.
-Her mother, Elizabeth (Bessie) Bell Boynton (1882-1980) was a Smith College student from 1900-1902 who studied painting, sculpture, and music, and later became an artist.
-Her father, Everett Lee Millard (1877-1933) was an attorney.
-Betty was the second of four children; younger to Everett Lee (Chevy) Millard, Jr. (1909-2000); older to Malcolm (Mac) S. Millard (1914-1999), and Graham Millard (1921-1921).
+Her mother, Elizabeth (Bessie) Bell Boynton (1882–1980) was a Smith College student from 1900 to 1902 who studied painting, sculpture, and music, and later became an artist.
+Her father, Everett Lee Millard (1877–1933) was an attorney.
+Betty was the second of four children; younger to Everett Lee (Chevy) Millard, Jr. (1909–2000); older to Malcolm (Mac) S. Millard (1914–1999), and Graham Millard (1921–1921).

-Millard attended the University of Chicago from 1930-1932, then moved to New York City to attend Barnard College in 1932.
+Millard attended the University of Chicago from 1930 to 1932, then moved to New York City to attend Barnard College in 1932.
 At Barnard, Millard discovered political activism when she marched against the United States' support for fascist leader, Francisco Franco, during the Spanish Civil War.
 She graduated from Barnard College in 1934 and enrolled at Columbia Law School, but left after one year in order to pursue her activism.
 Millard joined the Young Communist League in 1936 and the Communist Party in 1940.
 In 1935, she moved to Greenwich Village, where she was based for the rest of her life.

 Feminism and political activism

 From 1943-1947, Betty Millard worked as an editor and writer at the New Masses, a publication focused on American Marxism.
 In 1947, during her time at the New Masses, Betty wrote the key feminist text, "Woman Against Myth."
 It was published as a 24-page pamphlet in 1948 distributed with the magazine and was released by International Publishers later that year.
 "Woman Against Myth" examined the history of the women’s movement in the United States, in the socialist movement, and in the USSR.
 In it, Millard argued that male supremacy was a pressing issue both outside and within the Communist movement.

-From 1949-1951, Betty Millard worked in Paris and Berlin as the American Secretary in the directorate of the Women’s International Democratic Federation (WIDF).
+From 1949-1951, Betty Millard worked in Paris and Berlin as the American secretary in the directorate of the Women’s International Democratic Federation (WIDF).
 The WIDF was a post-war, radical feminist organization that aligned with the global Communist movement.
 Millard was also active in the Congress of American Women (CAW), an affiliate of WIDF.
 Her work for both organizations took her to France, Italy, the Soviet Union, Poland, Hungary, China, Finland, Denmark, Switzerland, and Germany.
 When she returned to the United States in 1951, her passport was lifted due to suspected Communist affiliation.

 From 1951-1956, Betty Millard worked as an editor and writer at the magazine Latin America Today, reporting on the political and social developments south of the United States border.
 In April 1959, Millard was subpoenaed to testify as a hostile witness before the House of Un-American Activities Committee during the McCarthy trials.
 The House was investigating the Congress of American Women, Millard’s work for them, and her personal political views.
-Millard left the Communist Party in the late 1950s – possibly as a result of the Khrushchev revelations, or possibly out of dissatisfaction with the Party’s hostile viewpoints on feminism, women’s rights and gay rights.
+Millard left the Communist Party in the late 1950s – possibly as a result of the Khrushchev revelations, or possibly out of dissatisfaction with the party’s hostile viewpoints on feminism, women’s rights and gay rights.